microsoft/ELL/docs/tutorials/Setting-up-your-Raspberry-Pi.md

 **ImportError: libavcodec.so.56: cannot open shared object file: No such file or directory**

 If you do not have the built-in **libavcodec.so.56**, you are probably running a newer version of Raspbian.
-These tutorials currently require Raspbian Jessie.
+The ELL tutorials currently require Raspbian Jessie.

 **ImportError: No module named 'numpy'**

 You probably forgot to activate your Miniconda environment using `source activate py34`.
 See `Miniconda` instructions above.

-**(ELL model:18037): Gtk-WARNING **: cannot open display**
+**Gtk-WARNING : cannot open display**

 You are probably trying to use OpenCV from an SSH terminal window.
 You must tell OpenCV which display to use with the command `export DISPLAY=:0`.

-Many of our tutorials also expect keyboard input to terminate the demo.
-From SSH you can stop the program from the command line by typing `CTRL+C`.
+Note that many of the tutorial scripts terminate when they receive keyboard input - to terminate a script over SSH, type `CTRL+C`.